 But just because you can have more than one personal loan at the same time doesn’t mean you should.
 Below, we’ll break down how many personal loans you can have with various lenders and the ramifications of applying for multiple loans at once.

-- How many loans can you have at once?
+- How many personal loans can you take out at once?

-- What lenders look at when deciding to approve you for a second loan
+- What lenders consider before approving a second loan

 - When does it make sense to take out multiple loans?

-How many loans can you have at once?
+How many personal loans can you take out at once?

-Can you get two loans from the same bank?
+Can you get 2 loans from the same bank?

-However, even if a lender does allow you to take out multiple loans, there are going to be restrictions.
-Most lenders impose a maximum loan amount, which is the total amount you’re allowed to borrow across all loans.
+However, even if a lender allows multiple loans, it likely has restrictions.
+For instance, most lenders impose a maximum amount you can borrow across all loans.

-A lender may also impose other restrictions, such as requiring you to wait a certain amount of time or a certain number of payments before you apply for another loan.
+A lender might also impose other restrictions, such as requiring you to wait a certain amount of time or number of payments before you apply for another loan.
 And some lenders won’t let you apply for a second personal loan.